 Our Rooms :: Marjorie K. Rawlings' Bungalow

-The Marjorie K. Rawlings Bungalow is a delightful little Queen-bed retreat with it's own TV, iPad/iPhone-docking station/sleep machine/Clock radio & bathroom and is located on the first floor of the carriage house.
-It's unique that it features a private court yard for those lazy afternoons, an electric fireplace for those chilly nights, and a two person Jacuzzi tub / shower, just for the heck of it.
-This is one of our more requested rooms.
+The Marjorie K. Rawlings Bungalow is a delightful little Queen-bed retreat with it's own TV, sleep machine/Clock radio & shower bathroom and is located on the first floor of the carriage house.
+It's unique that it features a private courtyard for those lazy afternoons, and an electric fireplace for those chilly nights.
+This is one of our most requested rooms.
 This room includes off site parking, less than 300 feet from the Inn.

 Link of interest

 Marjorie Kinnan Rawlings – Pulitzer Prize-winning Author of ‘The Yearling’

 Marjorie Kinnan Rawlings was a woman with a passion for adventure, fascinated with the remote wilderness of rural Florida and the lives of Florida natives in the early 1900’s.
 She was born in Washington, D.C. in 1896 and attended the University of Wisconsin receiving her English degree.
 She married and lived in Rochester and Louisville working as a newspaper journalist, until she received her mother’s small inheritance that enabled her to purchase a 72-acre orange grove in a hamlet called Cross Creek, Florida.